n10v/id3v2/README.md

 # id3v2 [![GoDoc](https://godoc.org/github.com/bogem/id3v2?status.svg)](https://godoc.org/github.com/bogem/id3v2) [![Build Status](https://travis-ci.org/bogem/id3v2.svg?branch=master)](https://travis-ci.org/bogem/id3v2)

-**Fast, simple and powerful ID3 parsing and writing library for Go, based only on standard library.**
+**Fast, simple and powerful ID3 decoding and encoding library written in Go.**

 id3v2 can:

-* ✅ support of ID3v2.3 and ID3v2.4 tags;
+- ✅ support of ID3v2.3 and ID3v2.4 tags;
-* ✅ parse and write tags;
+- ✅ parse and write tags;
-* ✅ work with all available encodings;
+- ✅ work with all available encodings;
-* ✅ set and read all text frames, unsynchronised lyrics/text (USLT), comments, attached pictures, UFID and TXXX frames;
+- ✅ set and read all text frames, unsynchronised lyrics/text (USLT), comments, attached pictures, UFID and TXXX frames;
-* ✅ set and read frames, that can be used multiple times in tag;
+- ✅ set and read frames, that can be used multiple times in tag;
-* ✅ be used in multiple goroutines.
+- ✅ be used in multiple goroutines.

 id3v2 can't:

-* ❌ work with unsynchronization, extended header, flags, padding, footer.
+- ❌ work with unsynchronisation, extended header, flags, padding, footer.

 If you want some functionality, that library can't do, or you have some questions, just write an issue. **And of course, pull requests are welcome!**